ashn-dot-dev/site/src/blog/2025-09-07-it-would-be-nice-if-the-disable-torment-nexus-button-actually-disabled-the-torment-nexus.md

-It Would Be Nice if the "Disable Torment Nexus" Button Actually Disabled the Torment Nexus
+It Would Be Nice If The "Disable Torment Nexus" Button Actually Disabled The Torment Nexus
 ==========================================================================================

 Let's play a game of "Spot the Pattern".